hugomaiavieira/Webservice-1.5/source/english.md

 This happens always on the bank website (Internet Banking), using mechanisms and technologies independently from Cielo.
 In this way, it's possible for bank use an electronic token and password meanwhile another uses the password cards or CPF [c]to authenticate a transaction.

-As shown previously, the mechanic of redirection is obtained through a tag <url-authentication> that is returned by Cielo on XML in the moment of a request of authorization to Web Service.
+As shown previously, the mechanic of redirection is obtained through a tag `<url-autenticacao>` that is returned by Cielo on XML <transação> in the moment of a request of authorization to Web Service.

 The authentication is mandatory for debt transactions and optional for credit.
 Nowadays only Visa and MasterCard support this functionality and consequently, only these two card issuers have the debt product.